-We hypothesise that the transient window that we identify from our experimental data can be attributed to multiple processes, that include increased pericyte coverage, increased vessel perfusion and decreased vessel permeability (leakiness).
-These physiological variables are assumed directly to increase tumour oxygenation and, indirectly, increase efficacy of chemotherapy and radiotherapy.
-Techniques such as window chamber assays and fluorescent staining are available to measure such physiological variables in-vivo.
-The next step of model validation would involve performing experiments that can measure dynamic vessel volume to investigate whether the window of enhanced tumour growth that we identify corresponds to the above aspects of vessel normalization, and whether chemotherapy is more efficacious when administered within the window.
+We hypothesize that the transient window that we identify from our experimental data can be attributed to multiple processes, which include increased pericyte coverage, increased vessel perfusion, and decreased vessel permeability (leakiness).
+These physiological variables are assumed directly to increase tumor oxygenation and, indirectly, increase efficacy of chemotherapy and radiotherapy.
+Techniques such as window chamber assays and fluorescent staining are available to measure such physiological variables in vivo.
+The next step of model validation would involve performing experiments that can measure dynamic vessel volume to investigate whether the window of enhanced tumor growth that we identify corresponds to the above aspects of vessel normalization, and whether chemotherapy is more efficacious when administered within the window.

-Experiments performed on mouse xenografts suggest that normalization can occur 3 days after the onset of treatment [36, 12, 13, 4].
-The transient window that we identified begins 15 days after the start of anti-angiogenic treatment.
-It is possible that the enhanced tumour growth period that we have identified is a downstream effect of vessel normalization, and that normalization begins earlier.
+Experiments performed on mouse xenografts suggest that normalization can occur 3 days after the onset of treatment.^{4,12,13,36} The transient window that we identified begins 15 days after the start of antiangiogenic treatment.
+It is possible that the enhanced tumor growth period that we identified is a downstream effect of vessel normalization, and that normalization begins earlier.
 Further experiments are required to resolve this discrepancy.

-Previous experiments have shown that, during the transient normalization window, the efficacy of radiotherapy and chemotherapy are enhanced [5, 4, 12, 13].
-If the window is not taken into account when investigating the efficacy of combined anti-angiogenic therapy with radiotherapy or chemotherapy, then inconsistencies in efficacy measurements may result.
+Previous experiments have shown that, during the transient normalization window, the efficacy of radiotherapy and chemotherapy are enhanced.^{4,5,12,13} If the window is not taken into account when investigating the efficacy of combined antiangiogenic therapy with radiotherapy or chemotherapy, then inconsistencies in efficacy measurements may result.
 With validation, our model has the potential to provide a thorough understanding of the likely effect on efficacy measurements that the changing vasculature may have.

-We developed and parameterised the model using longitudinal tumour size data in a single preclinical tumour model, and the dynamic carrying capacity was inferred.
-The scope of our semi-mechanistic model is limited by the quality, quantity and type of available experimental data.
-A pooled approach was used for parameter estimation, to maximise the amount of data used to estimate the tumour and vessel growth parameters.
+We developed and parameterized the model using longitudinal tumor size data in a single preclinical tumor model, and the dynamic carrying capacity was inferred.
+The scope of our semi-mechanistic model is limited by the quality, quantity, and type of available experimental data.
+A pooled approach was used for parameter estimation, to maximize the amount of data used to estimate the tumor and vessel growth parameters.
 For the final model, we fixed the IIV of t{norm1} and t{norm2} to 0.1 in order to allow small variations in the estimates for the start and end times of the transient window.
 No other parameter values were manipulated or fixed, except for the parameters for the chemotherapy simulations.

-The results for the vascular volume after treatment were in qualitative agreement with histology data, and the inconsistency in the results for vessel density in control groups can be explained via a plausable argument regarding intra-and extra-tumoural blood vessels.
+The results for the vascular volume after treatment were in qualitative agreement with histology data, and the inconsistency in the results for vessel density in control groups can be explained via a plausable argument regarding intraand extra-tumoral blood vessels.

-Our model could be used to identify the transient window associated with other antiangiogenic treatments and tumour cell lines, in both preclinical and clinical settings.
-In addition, our model could be used to identify the optimal time for combination treatment, especially given the experimental observations in [12] and [13] suggest that combination therapies in which radiotherapy or chemotherapy are administered during the normalization window achieve better outcomes than when administered before or after the window.
+Our model could be used to identify the transient window associated with other antiangiogenic treatments and tumor cell lines, in both preclinical and clinical settings.
+In addition, our model could be used to identify the optimal time for combination treatment, especially given the experimental observations in refs.
+12 and 13 suggest that combination therapies in which radiotherapy or chemotherapy are administered during the normalization window achieve better outcomes than when administered before or after the window.